OpenZeppelin/nile-rs/README.md

 ## Testing features

-While we have the intention to release to [crates.io](https://crates.io) soon, but in the meantime, you can clone this repository and check the currently available features from the `main` branch running:
+While we have the intention to release to [crates.io](https://crates.io) soon, in the meantime, you can clone this repository and check the currently available features from the `main` branch running:

 ```
 cargo run -- --help